 - Refresh your system and install Java 17 using the following command.

 sudo apt-get update sudo apt-get install oracle-java17-installer oracle-java17-set-default

 - This command will directly download the latest Java 17 from the Oracle website.
 Wait till the download and installation to complete.

 - During installation, you need to accept specific usage terms of Oracle for successful installation.

 - After completion, type below to check the Java version.

 - You should see Java 17 in the prompt.
 You can also check out the Java executable path via the below command:

-Now, if you are using Arch Linux or its derivatives like Manjaro – you can install Oracle Java 17 using AUR.
+Now, if you use Arch Linux or its derivatives like Manjaro – you can install Oracle Java 17 using AUR.
 You can refer to our guide on how to install Oracle Java 17 in Arch Linux here.
 The AUR package is updated with the latest version 17.

 So, that’s about it.
 You can now work with your Java programming or projects for your development work.